Cheespeasa1234/StatsViewer/README.md

     * `player.Item.java` - The class that holds the info of an item, and provides methods for display and comparison.
     * `player.MinecraftPlayer.java` - The class that contains all info about a player, and is used by the PlayerView class to display the information.
 It is partially created with the deserializer, and partially created with some methods.
 It is the main class of the package.
     * `player.UsercachePlayer.java` - A class that holds the data for a usercache entry.
 Used by the deserializer.
 Only used to store UUID and name linking.
+    * `player.World.java` - A class that holds the data for a world.
+Used by the deserializer.

 * Other source files
     * `de-nbt.py` - Python script that uses nbtlib to turn NBT files into JSON files.
 Also roughly formats everything.